How to Get the Lowest Possible Mortgage Rates with the Highest Possible Credit Score

 Here are some tips that can help you increase your credit limit and reduce your debt repayment:

-1) Keep the balance below 30% of the total credit limit.
-If you have a $5,000 credit limit, try not to spend more than $1,500 at once.
+- Maintain the balance under thirty percent of the whole credit limit.
+Given a $5,000 credit limit, try not to spend more than $1,500 at once.

 3 Ways To Get A Mortgage With Poor or No Credit Scores

-2) Get a co-signer: If your parents have good credit scores, they may be able to co-sign for you and act as your guarantor for the mortgage loan.
+- Should your parents have strong credit, they could be able to co-sign for you and serve as your guarantor for the mortgage loan.

-3) Get an unsecured personal loan: You can take out an unsecured personal loan which will be used as collateral for the mortgage loan that you want to apply for.
+- Take out an unsecured personal loan, which will be used as collateral for the mortgage loan you wish to apply for.

 Bad Credit?
 No Problem!
 3 Approaches to Buying a House